-Seahawks practice impressions: Jordyn Brooks sits while Jamal Adams shows why Seahawks got him
+Seahawks practice impressions: Jordyn Brooks sits while Jamal Adams shows why Seattle acquired him

 Here are a few more quick observations:

-— The starting offensive line for much of the day was the same one that for now would be projected to start the season: left tackle Duane Brown, left guard Mike Iupati, center B.J.
+- The starting offensive line for much of the day was the same currently projected to start the season: left tackle Duane Brown, left guard Mike Iupati, center B.J.
 Finney, right guard Damien Lewis and right tackle Brandon Shell.
 Center is the most competitive position at the moment with Ethan Pocic also rotating in regularly.
 Finney missed a few plays to have his hand looked at but returned.

 - Carroll said before practice that receiver David Moore might miss a few days with a sprained ankle.
 But Moore was back in pads and practicing.
 Rookie receiver Freddie Swain remained out with a groin injury and may be out a few more days.